Welcome to today's edition of the Rush 24-7 podcast.

 We were founded on freedom of religion.

-That's that's how this country got started.
+That's how this country got started.

 That's why people came here.